AuDigitalHealth/lingo/docs/design/non-functional-requirements.md

 ## Purpose

-The purpose of this document is to provide a list of key non-functional requirements for the Lingo.
+The purpose of this document is to provide a list of key non-functional requirements for the Lingo application.
 This is not an exhaustive list, but rather a high-level overview of the key requirements which have guided the design and development of the application.

 ## Performance

-Searching for and creating content should be reasonably quick - this is a bottleneck encountered early with use of Snowstorm, and the use of member of (^) ecl queries.
+Searching for and creating content should be reasonably quick - this is a bottleneck that was encountered early with use of Snowstorm, and the use of member of (^) ECL queries.

-To combat three strategies were employed:
+To combat this bottleneck three strategies were employed:

 - caching of search results
     - caching has been implemented in the Lingo front end and back end to reduce the number of